September 6, 2025

 - Salesforce Sales Cloud Platform Review, Rajnish K.

-I have spent quite a lot of time working with Dynamic 365 Customer Insights, and I have to say, there is quite a lot going on this platform.
+I have spent a lot of time working with Microsoft Dynamics 365 Customer Insights, and I have to say, there is quite a lot going on with this platform.

 If you are looking for a data-driven and AI-powered customer insights platform, this one will best suit your needs, especially if you are part of the Microsoft ecosystem.